maghoff/fractal-matrix-api/README.md

 Instead of using RUMA Client, Fractal calls directly to the matrix.org REST API.

-The first version of this project was called guillotine, based on french revolution, in relation with the Riot client name, but it's a negative name so we decide to change for a math one.
+The first version of this project was called guillotine, based on French revolution, in relation with the Riot client name, but it's a negative name so we decide to change for a math one.